 - Providing domain-specific visualization techniques

-PowerWalls are multi-projector displays that are both physically large and very high in resolution.
-The ASC program built and maintains four PowerWall facilities.
-Two of these are part of the Secure Computing Facility (SCF).
-The two unclassified PowerWalls are located in the Building 453 Armadillo Room and the Building 451 White Room.
+Our "PowerWalls" include physically large and high resolution displays, built and maintained by ASC.
+Two unclassified PowerWalls are located in the Building 453 Armadillo Room (a large projector display) and the Building 451 White Room (a large LED scren).
 The PowerWalls are used for demonstrations at high-level reviews, press conferences, and visits.
-They may also be used by scientists who wish to show their visualizations on a high-resolution display.

 For questions about the visualization hardware and software, contact the LC Hotline at extension 2-4531 or by e-mail to firstname.lastname@example.org.